projectara/greybus-spec/source/special.rst

 The Greybus SVC hotplug request is sent only by the SVC to the AP Module.
-The Interface ID informs the AP Module which Interface now has a module present, and a block of data supplies information (such as the vendor and model numbers) the SVC knows about the Interface.
+The Interface ID informs the AP Module which Interface now has a module present, and supplies information (such as the vendor and model numbers) the SVC knows about the Interface.
 Exactly one hotplug event shall be sent by the SVC for a module when it has been inserted (or if it was found to be present at initial